Want to drive more sales and customer loyalty with WooCommerce coupons?

 Step 5: Make the free gift redeemable only with a certain coupon

-Now, we will connect the free gift coupon we created in the first place with this free order bump we set.
+Now, we will connect the free gift coupon we created earlier to the free order bump we set.

 For this, move to the Rules tab and click on “Add Rules”.